INCBOX/INC-Engine/README.md

 ## Notes

 - **No source code included.**
-- INC can host other engines or experimental modules in addition to Dhewm3.
+- INC can host other engines or experimental modules beyond ID Tech 4.
-- All rights to Dhewm3 belong to the original developers.